stridecolossus/jove-blog/blog/part-1-intro/code-generation.md

 The first task for a Vulkan application is to create the _instance_ which involves populating a couple of structures and invoking the relevant API method.
 The `VkApplicationInfo` structure specifies some properties of the application and the required API version.
 The native structure has six fields whereas the LWJGL implementation has over 70 class members, the code assist popup in our IDE has scroll-bars, and this is one of the simplest structures.

 One of the fields in this structure is the application name which is a string (mapping to a native pointer to a null-terminated character array).
 In the LWJGL implementation we had to instantiate a memory stack object, invoke a static method on a different utility class passing the stack and the string to allocate an NIO buffer, and then pass _that_ to the structure.
-Presumably there are logical reasons for this (off-heap performance or thread safety perhaps) but there was no clue as to _why_ this had to be done, whether there were alternatives, was the application responsible for releasing resources later, etc.
+Presumably there are logical reasons for this (presumably management of off-heap memory and thread confinement), but there is no explanation or supporting documentation as to _why_ this had to be done, whether there were alternatives, was the application responsible for releasing resources later, etc.

-Obviously the LWJGL port was code-generated from the Vulkan header, and it is to be expected that there are oddities and compromises in the resultant API which could never be as 'clean' as a totally hand-crafted solution.
+Obviously the LWJGL port is code-generated from the Vulkan header, and it is to be expected that there are oddities and compromises in the resultant API which could never be as 'clean' as a totally hand-crafted solution.
 This is not intended to be a negative 'review' but an illustration of our concerns: everything took an age to implement, much of the code was basically a mystery, and we had barely scratched the surface of Vulkan.
 Given how difficult and tedious it had been to implement even the most basic Vulkan demo using LWJGL, the prospect of doing the same for the much more complicated stuff later on was not appealing.
 Eventually we just lost interest and gave up.

 ### Alternatives

 Sometime later we were encouraged by a friend to make a second attempt.
 Our first design decision was that unless LWJGL had materially changed we would look for alternative bindings.
 Unfortunately there were none (that we could find) so our focus shifted to implementing custom bindings to the native Vulkan library.

 Straight JNI we immediately discounted - no one in their right mind would choose to implement JNI bindings for an API as large as Vulkan.
 It had also been (thankfully) many years since we wrote any C/C++ code and we certainly didn't intend starting now.
 Additionally JNI offers nothing to support the large number of enumerations and structures used by Vulkan.

 Project [Panama](https://openjdk.java.net/projects/panama/) is an on-going JSR for a programmatic pure-Java alternative to JNI, in particular it provides the `jextract` tool that generates an API from a native header file.
-This is perfect for our requirements but there are some misgivings.
-The API is _extremely_ complicated with a morass of code required to perform even the simplest call to the native layer.
-Also at the time of writing the technology was still in a relatively immature and fluid state, required an incubator JVM build, and there was little in the way of tutorials or examples.

-> If and when Panama becomes a fully fledged part of the JDK and there is more support in terms of documentation, tutorials, etc. then it it likely to be the best solution to our problem.
+This is perfect for our requirements but there are some misgivings: At the time of writing the technology was still in a relatively immature and fluid state, with little in the way of tutorials or examples.
+Whilst the API is relatively small it is complex and additionally requires an incubator JVM build.
+Attempting to take on __two__ new and evolving technologies seems a risk too far.
+If and when Panama becomes a fully fledged JDK library with more support then it is likely to be the best solution.

-Next we considered SWIG which is the code-generation technology used by LWJGL.
-Again we were not encouraged, proprietary descriptors are required to bind to the native layer and we have already covered our issues with the resultant code.

-Finally we came across JNA (which was new to the author) and initial impressions were promising:
+Finally we came across JNA which was new to the author, initial impressions were promising:

 * The premise of auto-magically mapping Java interfaces to the native API seemed ideal, with no additional metadata or descriptors required.